bug7a/basic.js/README.md

 ### basic.js UI LIBRARY

-Use basic programming to create web-based applications.
-You don't have to write HTML or CSS with this technique.<br />
+A lightweight JavaScript library for building web-based applications with simple code.
+No need to write HTML or CSS — just use basic JavaScript.<br />

 <br>